JujuAdams/Bento/docs/2.3/Topic-Input-Library.md

 # "Input" Library Integration

-?> You should read up on Bento's [input system in general](Topic-Input) before reading this article.
+?> You should read up on Bento's [input modes](Topic-Input-Modes) before reading this article.

 &nbsp;